m-clark/lazerhawk/README.md

 ### describe_all
 A summary function for mixed data types that provides the information I usually want.

+### extract_nlme_variances
+A very specific function for extracting heterogenous variances from nlme output.

 ### lowerTri, upperTri
 Return a triangular matrix, with some options on what specifically is returned.

 ### num_by
-A quick summarise, possibly with dplyr::group_by, that provides things like mean, sd, etc.
+A quick summarize, possibly with dplyr::group_by, that provides things like mean, sd, etc.

 ### num_summary
 A little better than summary.

+### onehot
+A function for one-hot encoding with a few helpful options.

 ### pairwise
 Apply an arbitrary function to pairwise combinations of rows or columns.